NZDevelopment/Nurished/README.md

 - As a user, I want to edit my recipes after uploading so that I can make corrections or improvements.

 <h2 id="technology-stack">Technology Stack</h2>
 This subsection outlines the technologies, frameworks, libraries, and tools used in the development of this project.
-It provides insight into the foundational components that power "**name-of-project**".
-Add-ons ad plugins are captured in the acknowledgements subsection (N/B: below are dummy samples.
-Replace with the actual project frameworks and libraries).
+It provides insight into the foundational components that power "**Nurished**".
+Add-ons ad plugins are captured in the acknowledgements subsection.

 <h2 id="languages-frameworks-libraries">Languages, Frameworks and Libraries</h2>